Reed-EVIC/cpsvote/README.md

 weighting are [`survey`](http://r-survey.r-forge.r-project.org/survey/)
 and [`srvyr`](https://github.com/gergness/srvyr) (a tidyverse-compatible wrapper for `survey`).
-You can see more examples and details on weighting in the BLANK vignette, but here is one example of using `srvyr` to calculate state-level voter turnout among eligible voters in 2018.
+You can see more examples and details on weighting in `vignette("voting")`, but here is one example of using `srvyr` to calculate state-level voter turnout among eligible voters in 2018.